 Every person can contribute to the cause in their own little ways.
 If you’re one for long showers, simply cutting back on your bath time can save several gallons of water.
 Ten-minute showers consume 20 gallons of water.
 Shorten them to three minutes, and you’ll be saving over 4,500 gallons in a year.
 Go a step further and use a shower bucket or use install a grey water system.

 Changing inefficient old appliances and fixtures not only saves water but also reduces your water bills.
 Old toilets use up to seven gallons of water per flush.
-Replace it with a low-flush one, like the Sanicompact toilet and save five to six gallons per flush.
+Replace it with a low-flush one to six gallons per flush.
 I know when we did a food coloring test and found we had a leaky toilet, we replaced it with a low flush unit and saved about $30 a month.
 Wow!

 You don’t have to change the world to solve the water crisis.
 That’s the job of many.
 What you can do is to change your water-use habits and turn your home into a sustainable space where water is treasured and conserved.